-Working with quick sketches (stick people or outlines are okay here), do a rough draft, in pencil, of each page, panel by panel.
+Working with quick sketches (stick people, Brunetti people, or outlines are okay here), do a rough draft, in pencil, of each page, panel by panel.
+If you find yourself spending a lot of time drawing, remind yourself that this part of the project is not about pretty pictures; it's about planning.